Alluxio/alluxio/docs/en/ufs/GCS.md

 This guide describes how to configure Alluxio with [Google Cloud Storage (GCS)](https://cloud.google.com/storage/) as the under storage system.

+Google Cloud Storage (GCS) is a scalable and durable object storage service offered by Google Cloud Platform (GCP).
+It allows users to store and retrieve various types of data, including unstructured and structured data.

 ## Prerequisites

 In preparation for using GCS with Alluxio, create a bucket (or use an existing bucket).
 You